Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Overlooking Shallow Water

 Many anglers assume Lake Houston's fish always hold deep.
-However, shallow flats in upper sections hold surprising numbers of quality fish, especially during spring.
+However, shallow flats in upper sections hold surprising numbers of quality fish, especially during spring when fish move up to spawn.
+Don't ignore water less than 6 feet deep, particularly in the northern areas.

 Ignoring Current